IndigoUnited/js-dejavu/README_website.md

 var dejavu = require('dejavu');

 // ------------ AN INTERFACE ------------
-// this interface is useless, is only used to illustrate
+// this interface is useless, is only here to illustrate
 // that interfaces can extend other interfaces var UselessInterface = dejavu.Interface.declare({
     $name: 'UselessInterface'